What is Jaundice?

 Treat / Prevent Normal Physiologic Jaundice

 - Do not give your baby water or any other supplements.
-Bilirubin is excreted in feces, and not urine.
-The more water you give your baby, the less hungry he/she will be, which will keep him/her from drinking colostrum.
+Bilirubin is excreted in feces and not urine.
+The more water you give your baby, the less hungry they will be, keeping them from drinking colostrum.

 - Breastfeed your baby at least every two hours.

-- Keep your baby in a room that has a lot of sunlight in it.
-Do not put your baby in direct sunlight though.
+- Keep your baby in a room with a lot of natural light.
+Do not put your baby in direct sunlight, though.